sauravbanka/course-notes/README.md

 latexmk -pdf -pvc -interaction=nonstopmode -synctex=1 example.tex
 ```

+See example.tex and example.pdf as a living document of all functionality supported by my sty file.

 ### References
 Heavily inspired by Jeff Erikson's LaTeX sty files for scribing (https://jeffe.cs.illinois.edu/pubs/latex.html) and Tyler Zhu and Evan Chen's LaTeX notes.